tejzpr/HelloHTTP/README.md

 # Hello!
-Hello! is A minimalist docker scratch container that can startup on any port and just responds with a Hello (or a custom string), useful for testing basic installation.
+Hello! is A minimalist docker container that can startup on any port and just responds with a HTTP message "Hello" (or a custom string), useful for testing basic installation.